Chest pain or discomfort that occurs when the muscle of the heart (see cardiac muscle) doesn't get

 Your doctor can see the flow of blood through your heart and the location

 Your doctor may also order blood tests,

-- A fasting lipoprotein profile to check your cholesterol
+- A fasting lipoprotein profile to check your cholesterol levels.

 - Fasting glucose test to check your blood